Are reservations necessary?

 I have special dietary requirements.
 How are these handled?

 It is important that you clearly convey any special dietary needs to the reservations agent when making your reservations.
-We usually can provide low-fat, vegetarian and vegan meals, but only with advanced notice.
-We can also make accommodations for food allergies with advanced notice.
+We can provide vegetarian and vegan meals, but only with advanced notice.
+We can also make accommodations for most food allergies with advanced notice.

-What’s the big deal about not wanting me to bring my cell phone, beeper and radio?
+What’s the big deal about not wanting me to bring my cell phone and handheld gaming device?

 At the Hike Inn we try to offer our guests a retreat away from the busy world.
 We want them to enjoy a restful time free from the bustle of everyday life.
-Therefore, we ask that guests not bring cell phones, beepers, pagers, laptops or other electronic devices.
 When we see people using cell phones in public areas, we wait until their call ends and politely request that they not make more calls in common areas.
 We do not have public phones at the Hike Inn.

 I’m a smoker.
 Please clarify your policy on smoking.